A Complete Review of the Top 5 Currencies in the World

 For example, in 2018, when North Korea was testing missiles above Japan’s airspace, many expected the currency to decline.
 Instead, it rose because of its role as a haven currency.
 This happens because of the huge investments Japan has made overseas.

-The Bank of Japan, led by Hurohiko Kuroda, is one of the most powerful central banks in the world.
-The chart below shows the performance of the yen index.
+The Bank of Japan is one of the most powerful central banks in the world.

 Swiss Franc